25 Types of Bats in New Mexico

 This Bat is considered near threatened because many populations have experienced significant declines due to human disturbance and habitat destruction.

 It feeds primarily on moths and smaller nocturnal insects.
-They have excellent hearing and use echolocation to locate prey in dark caves as they fly through tight spaces with accuracy!
+They have excellent hearing and use echolocation to locate prey in dark caves as they fly through tight spaces accurately!

 Leave a Reply